remy/remysharp.com/public/drafts/my-pebble.md

 Being able to customise it, using my knowledge of code and knowing how to hack through other people's code has lulled me into loving this small piece of tech.

+**Being able to express myself in my pebble is what's made me love it.**

 A *lot* of my friends have asked me "when are you getting the iWatch", to which I say I'm not interested (*seriously*, [follow me on twitter](https://twitter.com/rem) if you need an idea of how [sick I am of Apple](https://twitter.com/search?q=from%3Arem%20apple&src=typd)) - and in fact, I *also* backed the new Pebble Time project and I can't wait to get my hands on that device and play some more.